 JYNI's social and brand tools help you stay visible and consistent across channels, so the reputation you earn from great reviews gets amplified rather than sitting on one platform.
 Start free with 100 credits.

 Use AI to respond to reviews faster, handle the hard ones calmly, spot patterns, and earn more — but keep every public reply human and never fake a thing.
-Reviews work because they are trusted; protect that and AI just makes you better at it.
+Reviews work because they are trusted; protect that trust and AI just makes you better and more consistent at managing the genuine reputation you have earned.

 Frequently Asked Questions